andycrook/Hub75-24bit/README.md

 - Buffered mode (stores as sprite)
 - Return mode (returns raw RGB data)
 - Blend modes: `"alpha"`, `"multiply"`, `"screen"`, `"lighten"`, `"darken"`, `"add"`
+- Gamma of 2.2 is the default and recommended to make images look good on an LED matrix

 #### `show_bmp(index, x, y)`
-Draws a previously loaded buffered BMP at `(x, y)`.
+Draws a previously loaded buffered BMP at `(x, y)` This works with buffer mode, and the pixel data is internally held so that it can be redrawn at arbitrary locations without having to load in a bmp.

 #### `count_bmp() -> (count, [lengths])`
-Returns number of buffered BMPs and pixel counts.
+Returns number of buffered BMPs in memory and pixel counts.

 #### `erase_bmp(index)`
-Removes a buffered BMP from memory.
+Removes a buffered BMP from memory from the specified index

 ---